Abortion Procedures

 The womb is entered by a surgical incision in the abdominal wall, similar to a Caesarean section.
 However, the umbilical cord is usually cut while the baby is still in the womb, cutting off the oxygen supply and causing suffocation.
 Sometimes, though, the baby is delivered alive and left unattended to die.

-Now uncommon, but was committed in previous years between months four through seven.
+Now uncommon, this method was committed in previous years between months four through seven.
 A 20% salt solution (the normal salt solution is .9%) is injected through the mother’s abdomen into the baby’s amniotic fluid.
 The baby ingests the solution and dies of salt poisoning, dehydration, and hemorrhaging of the brain.
 The baby’s skin is burned off.
 A dead or dying baby is delivered.
 A baby born alive is usually left unattended to die, though some have survived.
 Gianna Jessen is a survivor of a saline abortion.

 Late-term abortion is a multi-day series of abortion procedures and is typically done through a lethal injection of Digoxin.
 On the first day, the woman will go into the abortion facility or hospital to begin the dilation process with seaweed sticks called laminaria.
 These sticks naturally expand after placement, and they allow access to the baby through the cervix.
 The abortionist will then use an extremely long needle to inject Digoxin into the fetus’s heart, which will cause a cardiac arrest (commonly known as a heart attack).